georgia-morrison/scottish-referendum/README.md

 ### 1.4 - Summary and Conclusions

 In summary a variety of factors impacted on voter patterns in the Scottish Referendum.
 Looking at unemployment we see that areas with a high unemployment rate tend to be more in favour of Scottish independence.
 Similarly, those areas with a strong sense of Scottish identity, where high percentages of people are identifying themselves as Scottish only, had a high percentage of votes for Independence.
 Geographically, we saw that there was a larger number of local authorities in Central Scotland that returned a Yes vote compared to other parts of the country.
 Looking at the variable of age, we see that areas with an older voter population had more voters against Independence and a higher turnout of voters.
 It can be noted from the graphs that Glasgow had a significantly lower turnout compared to the other council areas.

+---

+## Learnings From This Project
+The main aspects of R I learned in this project all relate to graph formatting.
+Being able to change the point size, and format (shape, text, etc.) has taught me hoe data can be made more accesbile.
+This makes it easier for more variables to be analysed within one graph, without cluttering the visuals.